amitguptagwl/Java-Rule-Book/README.md

 #####Common Rules for Abstract class and Interface
 1. Both can have 0 to N number of abstract methods.
 2. Both need not to implement abstract methods declared in their parent abstract class/interface.

-####Final
-1. Final stops any change in rule/method or value
- a.
-Since the value of a final variable can’t be changed.
-It should be assigned either the time of declaration or in constructor.
-2. JVM allocates same memory location for same constants.

-####Static
-1. Static members belongs to a class not any instance.
- a.
-Static member doesn’t belong to any instance hence they can’t access instanced members.
-2. One per class.
-Shared among all class instances.
- a.
-Can’t be overridden.
-But are inherited.

 ####Nested/inner class
 1. Can access all members of container class.